Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Connectivity-Independent Graphs

-Next, in Subsection 3.1, we study stochastically uniformly jointly quasi-strongly connected graph processes, and the proof of Theorem \ref{thm5} is obtained as a special case.
-Then in Subsections 3.2 and 3.3, two special cases, bidirectional and acyclic graph processes, are investigated, respectively.
+In the remainder of this section, we first establish consensus conditions for uniformly stochastically quasi-strongly connected graph processes, and the proof of Theorem \ref{theorem-connectivity-independent} is obtained as a special case.
+Next, two special cases, bidirectional and acyclic graph processes, are further investigated, respectively.